Krz193/Krz193/README.md

 - 👋 Hi, I’m @Krz193
 - 👀 I’m interested in Web Programming
 - 🌱 I’m currently learning PHP and Javascript
-- 📫 You can reach me at Insta @budi.exe
+- 📫 You can reach me on Insta @budi.exe

 <!---
 Krz193/Krz193 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.